LA is blessed with picnic weather all year round, which means alfresco dining is always a great option.

 You should pay special attention to the upper part of the park where you will find the Arthur J. Will Memorial Fountain, a coffee shop, and the park’s unique bright pink furniture.

-The base of the fountain is used as a splash zone for kids, or even big kids if they choose.
+The fountain base is used as a splash zone for kids, or even big kids if they choose.
 From here there is also an incredible view of City Hall.

-For picnic supplies, you can head to the Grand Central Market, which is a 3 minutes walk away.
+You can head to the Grand Central Market for picnic supplies, which is a 3 minutes walk away.
 Grand Central Market has some fantastic establishments specialising in cheese, charcuterie, and fresh bread.
 Or you can buy a meal (pizza, tacos, BBQ) and take it to the park.

 The Grand Park hosts a variety of events throughout the year.
 Do not be surprised if you find a market, celebration, display, or concert on the grounds.
 You will often get lucky with food trucks and vendors at these events.